uswds/uswds-site/pages/performance/how.md

 #### Checking chosen metrics
 The first step in choosing a tool is to make sure   the metrics you chose before are reported by the tool.
 To simplify the researching process, here’s a small helper to determine which tools track which metrics.
 To use it, select the metrics you plan on using from the drop down lists and view the chart below to see whether it’s available in each tool.

 Depending on the metrics you’ve chosen, it might be difficult to find a tool that tracks all of them.
 If you’re finding that it would take more than three tools to track all your metrics, it might be time to go back to your chosen metrics and take some out that are harder to track.
-When doing this, it’s usually wise to leave in the **primary direct metrics**, such as **Speed Index**, but take out some of the **secondary direct metrics**, such as **load time** or **first byte**.
+When doing this, it’s usually wise to leave in the **primary direct metrics**, such as [Speed index](/performance/glossary#speed-index), but take out some of the **secondary direct metrics**, such as **load time** or **first byte**.

 It is possible to use two different tools to track all your metrics, but not recommended.
 Using more than one tool will require your team to merge the data from the two separate tools in a way that is parsable and makes sense, which could increase complications down the road.